Hinche: Transportation

 Route Nationale 3, the 128-km semi-dirt road northeast from Port-au-Prince to Hinche requires a four-wheel drive and takes at least two hours (much longer by public transport).
 100 percent of this road is now paved.
 It starts by crossing the Cul-de-Sac plain via Croix-des-Bouquets.
 Here, Route Nationale 8, a newly improved road, branches off southeast through a parched, barren region, skirting Lake Saumâtre before reaching the Dominican border at Malpasse.
 Mission Aviation Fellowship charters flights to the airport in town Hinche Airport.
 Before a flight comes in livestock and people must be cleared from the airstrip.
 The airport is located right near center city and right across the street is the hospital.
-The RN3 heads north out of Mirebalais on to the Central Plateau, where the military crackdown was especially harsh after the 1991 coup because peasant movements had been pressing for change here for years.
+The RN3 heads north out of Mirebalais on to the Central Plateau, where the military crackdown was especially harsh after the 1991 Haitian coup d'état because peasant movements had been pressing for change here for years.
 After skirting the Peligre Hydroelectric Dam, now silted up and almost useless, the road passes Thomonde and reaches this city.